 30 He then having received the sop went immediately out: and it was night.

 Curious that none of the other disciples suspected Judas, is it not?
 Are we any different though?
-There is an abundance of harlot churches preaching new world order doctrine, and no lack of parishioners in these pews.
+There are an abundance of harlot churches preaching new world order doctrine, and no lack of parishioners in these pews.
 Oftentimes, even born-again Christians do not recognize that the occupants of these pulpits are wolves in sheep’s clothing.
 We should pray for discernment.
 (Rev 3:18) Jesus said Let them alone: they be blind leaders of the blind.
 And if the blind lead the blind, both shall fall into the ditch.
+Of course, Jesus was talking about the Pharisees when He said that.
+Nevertheless, I believe it still applies to the modern-day Pharisees among us, even if they call themselves ‘Christians’.

 31 ¶ Therefore, when he was gone out, Jesus said, Now is the Son of man glorified, and God is glorified in him.